Evo-F/arania-campaign-01/Campaigns/Campaign 01 - The Cartographers/Session 00.md

 In Session 0, we were introduced to The Party, consisting of:

 - **Pamuk**, a Tabaxi Monk hailing from the southern reaches of [[Lampris]].
-Pamuk works with the {name pending} Family to scratch out an honest living in a warm, rural, and somewhat underpopulated region.
+Pamuk works with the Maecia Crime Family to scratch out an honest living in a warm, rural, and somewhat underpopulated region.
 - **Mukagak**, a Half-Orc Barbarian.
 - **Darach Abelson**, a Human Artificer.
 - **{name pending}**, a Human Druid from the northernmost regions of [[Cretias]], even further north than the Elven stronghold of [[Al-Had]].
 Spending most of his time in solitude, {name pending} has surely experienced a revelation or two from the stars, though he hasn't disclosed anything of the sort.